 - A signature, along with contact information

 In addition to containing all of these elements, a formal letter of recommendation should be composed on a computer and printed out on paper.
 These are formal documents, and they should be treated as such.

 A sample letter for the Mitchell Scholarship demonstrates a well-crafted and favorable recommendation.
 Here, the writer is unafraid to use words like “outstanding,” “advanced” and “fascinating” in order to describe a student, and the letter provides an extensive amount of detail about the courses the student has taken in the past and how well that student performed in those courses.

 Just copying this letter and asking a teacher to replace the student’s name with another isn’t a great idea, however, as the best scholarship letters tend to be both original and customized.
 For example, sample letters provided by Willamette University demonstrate a remarkable degree of variation, both in tone and in content.
 Looking through these examples can help students to understand the amount of flexibility involved in these letters.

-Students aren’t generally allowed to write their scholarship letters and force their teachers to sign them.
+Students aren’t generally allowed to write their scholarship letters and ask their teachers to sign them.
 But there are some things students can do in order to ensure that the writing process goes as smoothly as possible.
 Students might compile a list of their achievements, for example, or they might provide copies of prior assignments the teacher has graded.
-Students might also provide details about the scholarship in question and remain open to any questions the writer might have.
+Students might also provide details about the scholarship in question and remain open to any questions from the writer.